Aru123321/Cloud-Docker/Readme.md

 About IBM Cloud Container Registry namespaces
 ---------------------------------------------

 IBM Cloud Container Registry is a multi-tenant registry in the public cloud.
-Namespaces are used to provide isolation for users' images.
-The namespace is a slice of the registry to which you can push your images.
-The namespace will be a part of the image name when you tag and push an image.
+Namespaces are used to provide isolation for users' Images/images.
+The namespace is a slice of the registry to which you can push your Images/images.
+The namespace will be a part of the Images/image name when you tag and push an Images/image.
 For example, `us.icr.io/<my_namespace>/<my_repo>:<my_tag>`.

 Create an IBM Cloud account
 ===========================